Action of 6 May 1801: Aftermath

-British casualties during the engagement were only three men killed and nine wounded, while the Spanish lost 14 killed with the remaining 305 crewmembers of El Gamo, 41 of whom were wounded, becoming prisoners of war; a total casualty list that exceeded Speedys entire complement.
+British casualties during the engagement were only three men killed and nine wounded, while the Spanish lost 14 men, with the remaining 305 crewmembers of El Gamo, 41 of whom were wounded, becoming prisoners of war; a total casualty list that exceeded Speedys entire complement.
 The British secured the Spanish prisoners below deck and made their way back to Port Mahon.
 Anguished that he had been defeated by such an inferior foe, Torres' second-in-command asked Cochrane for a certificate assuring him that he had done all he could to defend his ship.
 Cochrane obliged, with the equivocal wording that he had "conducted himself like a true Spaniard".
-El Gamo was not incorporated into the British navy, which resulted in Cochrane only receiving a small amount of prize money; he was promoted to post-captain by the Admiralty in August 1801.
+El Gamo was not incorporated into the British navy, which resulted in Cochrane only receiving a small amount of prize money; he was promoted to captain by the British Admiralty in August 1801.
 The Spanish ship was subsequently sold by the British to the Regency of Algiers as a merchant ship.

-Appearance in Literature
+In literature

 Patrick O'Brian's 1969 novel Master and Commander, the first in the Aubrey-Maturin series, is closely based on the engagement between HMS Speedy and El Gamo.